Tommy Saxton

-He has previously played for the Castleford Tigers (Heritage № 791), Hull FC, Wakefield Trinity Wildcats and the Salford City Reds in the Super League.
+He has previously played for the Castleford Tigers, Hull FC, Wakefield Trinity Wildcats and the Salford City Reds in the Super League.
 Also he has represented England A-Team and England Academy.

 Saxton played for Hull in the 2005 Challenge Cup Final from the interchange bench in their victory against the Leeds Rhinos.

-He played for six seasons with the Featherstone Rovers before moving to Halifax in 2015.
+He played for six seasons with Featherstone Rovers before moving to Halifax in 2015.
 In November 2016 he signed for York having joined the club on-loan earlier in the year.

 Genealogical information

 Tommy Saxton is the brother of the rugby league footballer; Nicky Saxton, and the nephew of the rugby league footballer; Alan Banks.